krisyotam/classic-c/README.md

 The goal is to grasp the fundamentals of C programming efficiently, with just enough depth to build a solid foundation.

+## Process

+Notes are originally taken in [Kortex](https://kortex.co) my markdown editor of choice which allows seamless template files for organization.
+Content is later stored here.

 ## Updates

 - **December 17, 2024**: Started the Classic C journey with basic setup and initial visual examples.